Kent Mitchell

 April 5, 2022

-Elizabeth Vetter serves as a Program Associate at Lutheran Services in America.
+Elizabeth Vetter serves as a Senior Program Associate at Lutheran Services in America.
 In this role, Elizabeth supports the member engagement team through various activities, including program support for member initiatives, newsletter curation and distribution, and impact reporting and data management.

 Previously, Elizabeth was a Supply Chain Associate Analyst at PepsiCo Beverages North America, where she managed weekly demand forecasts and developed data-driven insights.
 Elizabeth also served as the Digital Media and Marketing Intern for the Center of Social Value Creation at the Robert H. Smith School of Business.
 Elizabeth has worked closely with several nonprofits, serving as a digital marketing consultant, social media marketing intern and event planner.